 Environmental Health Engineering, Isfahan University of Medical Sciences

 Suresh C. Ameta , Distinguished Professor of Chemistry, has 48 years of experience in teaching and research.
 He has worked as Professor & Head, Department of Chemistry at H. North Gujarat University, Patan and also at M. L. Sukhadia University, Udaipur.
-He also served as Dean, PG Studies at M. L. Sukhadia University for more than four years.
-He has guided successfully almost hundreds of Ph.D. students with more than 400 research papers to his credit.
-He has authored around 35 books for UG and PG students.
-He occupied the coveted position of President, Indian Chemical Society, Kolkata and now lifelong Advisor.
-He has also received many awards like Prof. M. N. Desai Award, Scientist of the year Award, Prof. G. V. Bakore Memorial Award, Prof. W. U. Malik Memorial Award, Life Time Achievements Award (2011) by ICS; 2015 by ICC etc. and 2018 by ACT, He has following books of his credit: Green Chemistry, Microwave Assisted Organic Synthesis, Chemical Applications of Symmetry and Group Theory (Apple Academic Press, USA) and also on Photocatalysis, Solar Energy Conversion and Storage (Taylor & Francis, USA) and Advanced Oxidation Processes for Waste Water Treatment (Elsevier, USA).
+He also served as Dean, PG Studies at M. L. Sukhadia University for more than four years, and has successfully guided almost a hundred Ph.D. students.
+In addition to authoring and editing 35 books with both national and international publishers of repute, he has more than 400 research papers to his credit.
+He occupied the coveted position of President, Indian Chemical Society, Kolkata and is now a lifelong Advisor.
+In addition, Prof Ameta has received many awards, including the Prof. M. N. Desai Award, Scientist of the year Award, Prof. G. V. Bakore Memorial Award, Prof. W. U. Malik Memorial Award, Life Time Achievements Award (2011) by ICS; 2015 by ICC etc. and 2018 by ACT.
+He has following books of his credit: Green Chemistry, Microwave Assisted Organic Synthesis, Chemical Applications of Symmetry and Group Theory (Apple Academic Press, USA) and also on Photocatalysis, Solar Energy Conversion and Storage (Taylor & Francis, USA) and Advanced Oxidation Processes for Waste Water Treatment (Elsevier, USA).

 Professor of Chemistry, Pacific University, Udaipur, India

 We are always looking for ways to improve customer experience on Elsevier.com.